nutsfinance/pike-hook/README.md

-# 🤖 Piker
+# 🤖 Hook

-Jumpstart your next liquidation bot with Piker
+Jumpstart your next liquidation bot with Hook

 ### Description